 Get a feel for what you'll face when you enter the maneuverability course.
-You start the course in a space similar to a one-car garage with an opening that's about 9-feet wide, according to Quad County Driver Training of Newark, Ohio.
+You start the course in a space similar to a one-car garage with an opening that's about 9-feet wide, according to the Ohio Bureau of Motor Vehicles.
 Four cones mark the corners of a 9-ft. by 20-ft. rectangle directly in front of this starting space.
 You are expected to center your car in the starting area and align the front bumper with the first set of cones.

 Twenty-feet ahead of the rectangle sits a single cone in the center of the course.
 The examiner will ask you to drive to one side of this pivot cone.
 After passing it, you stop with your car straight and your rear bumper even with the cone.
 Repeat these movements in reverse to return to the starting point and stop in your original position.

 The 20-foot distance between the various cone placements is similar to that of a parking space: Perpendicular spaces in parking lots measure about 9 feet wide by 18 feet long.
-Conquering the maneuverability test will improve your parking skill.
+Conquering the driving cone test will improve your parking skill.

 Know How Your Car Handles

 Although you may want to finish the test quickly, don't rush.
-Central Ohio Driver Education recommends going as slow as possible without coming to a stop, while Excel Driving Schools suggests riding the brake as necessary to maintain a slow, steady speed.
+Consider going as slow as possible without coming to a stop as well as riding the brake as necessary to maintain a slow, steady speed.
 Stopping to check your position earns a five-point deduction.

 Master Your Mirrors

-Your side mirrors signal when you must turn the steering wheel during the maneuverability test, according to Central Ohio Driver Education.
+Your side mirrors signal when you must turn the steering wheel during the Ohio maneuverability test.
 Throughout your mandatory eight hours of behind-the-wheel driving instruction and 50 hours of driving time with a parent or guardian, acquire the habit of relying on both rear and side mirrors to judge the position of your car relative to its surroundings.